 Sylvester Graham (1794-1851)

 Graham is the father of the modern breakfast-cereal industry.
-In 1829, The Presbyterian minister invented Graham Cracker -using whole-wheat and high-fibre flour- as an alternative to white bread which was highly popular and contained chemical additives.
-He advocated for a healthy and balanced diet without meat and alcohol.
+In 1829, The Presbyterian minister invented Graham Cracker -using whole-wheat and high-fibre flour- as an alternative to white bread, which was highly popular and contained chemical additives.
+In addition, he advocated for a healthy and balanced diet without meat and alcohol.
 He was also involved in the foundation of the American Vegetarian Society in New York City in 1850.

-When Dr John Harvey Kellogg decided to set up a business with his brother Will Keith, he was a vegetarian and a fan of Graham crackers.
+When Dr John Harvey Kellogg decided to set up a business with his brother Will Keith, he was a vegetarian fan of Graham crackers.

 Benedict Lust (1872-1945)

-Lust played a key role in transferring the concepts of natural healing and healthy food from Germany to the United States.
-After being cured of Tuberculosis through natural healing techniques, Lust decided to begin his career as a naturopath and founded the first naturopathic medical school in the world in New York City, along with health resorts in New Jersey and Florida.
+Lust played a key role in transferring natural healing and healthy food from Germany to the United States.
+After being cured of Tuberculosis through natural healing techniques, Lust decided to begin his career as a naturopath and founded the first naturopathic medical school in New York City, along with health resorts in New Jersey and Florida.
 He also transferred Indian concepts such as Ayurveda and Yoga to the United States.

 Bernarr Macfadden (1868-1955)